-ACECQA reminds the sector about additional staffing requirement from 1 January 2020
+ACECQA reminds the sector about additional staffing requirements

 ACECQA has issued a reminder to all early childhood education and care (ECEC) services today that from 1 January 2020, providers of long day care and preschool/kindergarten services will need to have a second early childhood teacher (ECT) in attendance when 60 or more children aged preschool age or under are being educated and cared for.

 If an early childhood teacher cannot be secured ACECQA notes that alternatively a “suitably qualified person” is an appropriate substitute.

 A “suitably qualified person” was defined in October 2018, by ACECQA when they determined the following qualifications are required:

 - An individual who is ‘actively working towards’ (see Regulation 10 of the National Regulations) an approved early childhood teaching qualification AND has completed at least 50 per cent of the qualification or holds an approved early childhood education and care diploma